klenis/bootstrap-x-editable-rails/README.md

-# X-editable for Rails asset pipeline
+# X-editable 1.4.0 for Rails

 [X-editable](https://github.com/vitalets/x-editable) is an in-place editing plugin with support for Twitter Bootstrap, jQuery UI or pure jQuery.

-The `bootstrap-x-editable-rails` gem integrates `X-editable` with the Rails asset pipeline.
+The `bootstrap-x-editable-rails` gem integrates `X-editable` with Rails asset pipeline.
 This gem only supports the Bootstrap part of X-editable.

 ## Usage